-The purpose behind a customer or user’s search generally breaks down into one of two intentions: commercial or informational.
+When writing for customer intent, it’s necessary to understand the purpose behind a customer or user’s search.
+It generally breaks down into one of two intentions: commercial or informational.
 A user’s search intent answers the crucial question behind that search behavior: Why?

 For example, when someone searches Google for the keyword running, what exactly are they looking for?
 Do they want to improve their form?
 Are they thinking about beginning a running program for the first time?
 Are they shopping for running gear?